 Devarajan et al. (1996) argued that the effect of the share of current expenditures on growth is positive and statistically significant.
 Nevertheless, the relationship between the capital component of public spending and per-capita growth is negative.
-Authors concluded that developing countries have been misallocating public expenditures.
+They concluded that developing countries have been misallocating public expenditures.

-II.3.
+2.3.
 No significant or negative effect of public expenditure on growth

-However, Tatom (1991) and Holtz-Eakin (1994) argue that the effect of infrastructure is not significant.
-Cullison (1993) analyzed the effect of 21 categories of public expenditures on economic growth, among which education, civilian safety, training and infrastructure.
+Tatom (1991) and Holtz-Eakin (1994) argue that the effect of infrastructure is not significant.
+Moreover, Cullison (1993) analyzes the effect of 21 categories of public expenditures on economic growth, among which education, civilian safety, training and infrastructure.
 He showed that there are only two categories which have a positive and significant effect on growth: education and labor training.

-Manamperi (2016) argue that the military expenditure has a significant negative impact on economic growth for Turkey and it has not a significant effect on growth for Greece.
+Similarly, Manamperi (2016) has proven that the military expenditure has a significant negative impact on economic growth for Turkey and has not a significant effect on growth for Greece.

-II.4.
+2.4.
 Non-linear relationship between public expenditures and growth: Optimal size of government

 Armey (1995) developed an inverted U-shaped curve similar than the Laffer curve in order to study the impact of public expenditures on growth.
-The author showed that there are two opposite effects: the first effect is positive where public expenditures are productive and they permit to reduce significantly the transactions costs and create a favorable affairs climate.
+The author showed that there are two opposite effects: the first effect is positive where public expenditures are productive and permit to reduce significantly the transactions costs and create a favorable affairs climate.
 However, an increase of public spending enhances taxes and decreases growth.
-Indeed, in its first part the curve linking the size government to growth has an increasing trend (positive effect), while it takes a decreasing shape (negative impact) in the second part (Andrade et al. 2005).
+In its first part the curve linking the size government to growth has an increasing trend (positive effect), while it takes a decreasing shape (negative impact) in the second part (Andrade et al. 2005).